Calls

 • Introduction & Rapport Building: Start by establishing a friendly connection and introducing yourself and your company.

-• Qualifying Questions: Ask targeted questions to understand the prospect’s current situation, challenges, and decision-making process.
-Use Rafiki’s Lead Scoring to automatically score every lead based on the qualification methodology you use.
-Additionally, this score is automatically synced to your CRM for easy lead prioritization.
+• Qualifying Questions: Ask targeted questions to understand the prospect's current situation, challenges, and decision-making process.
+Use Rafiki AI's Lead Scoring to automatically score every lead based on the qualification methodology you use.
+This score syncs automatically to your CRM for easy lead prioritization.

 • Value Proposition: Highlight how your product or service directly addresses their specific pain points and needs.
 Focus on the benefits they'll experience.